 Another tactic that turns retail IT leaders off is what Fred called the “shotgun” strategy: hounding as many IT stakeholders as you can at a given company in the hopes that one of them will eventually bring you in for a demo.
 IT leaders talk, he said, so they’re going to see what you’re trying to pull—and they’re not going to like it.

 Two Emissaries—former IT decision-makers at Nike and Columbia Sportswear—joined us for a webinar on selling into today’s leading retailers.
-They shared insights on the changing role of IT in retail, how the sector itself has been affected by disruptive new technologies, and what IT leaders want from SaaS vendors going forward.
+They shared insights on the changing role of technology trends in retail industry, how the sector itself has been affected by disruptive new technologies, and what IT leaders want from SaaS vendors going forward.
 In the end, it’s all about building connections, understanding each prospect’s challenges, and customizing solutions to enable retailers to scale.
 That’s easier said than done, but if you make it work, you’ll book valuable new business in one of today’s toughest sectors for SaaS.